oselin/dii-tpa-hw1/README.md

 OselinDevice *trailer;
 ~~~

-All the data referred to trailer's dimensions and parameters are stored in the **OselinDevice** struct.
+All the data referred to trailer's dimensions and parameters are stored in the `OselinDevice` struct.
 Probably not the most efficient way to manage memory, but it definitely does the job.

 ~~~C++
 oselin_init(OselinDevice *trailer, float params[], bool avoidsvg = false);
 ~~~

-This function returns 0 if every single parameter given by the user respects the constrains, 1 otherwise.
-The boolean avoidsvg, if set to true, allows to bypass the svg width/height constrain check.
+This function returns `0` if every single parameter given by the user respects the constrains, `1` otherwise.
+The boolean `avoidsvg`, if set to true, allows to bypass the svg width/height constrain check.
 It can be used for machine manipulations.
 However by default is set to false.

 ~~~C++
 oselin_trigonometry(OselinDevice *trailer, bool automaticoffset=true);